 Activities offer visitors to experience the fjords in a dynamic and authentic way!

 According to Wikipedia the geological explanation of a fjord is a long, narrow inlet with steep sides or cliffs, created by glacial erosion.
 Less formally put, it is a result of ice shaping the landscape over several ice-ages.
-Eventually, this process has led to the U-shaped landscape, with its recognizable, huge, and dramatically looking walls.
+Eventually, this process has led to the U-shaped landscape, with it's recognizable, huge, and dramatically looking walls.

-Every year, the Norwegian fjords is visited by numerous people with cruise ships.
+Every year, the Norwegian fjords are visited by numerous people with cruise ships.
 Such transportation offers the tourists a good, however static view of the fjords.
 Another, more dynamic way of experiencing the fjords, is through the activities that Norwegians traditionally do, experiencing the fjords through low-scale activities in its natural context.

 Guided activities such as hiking, biking and kayaking let people experience fjords from endless, and often little-known angles.
 Staying at local, traditional, and high-quality accommodation brings visitors closer to the local inhabitants, and their culture.
 Performing these activities in small groups opens for a closer, more personal, and eventually authentic experience of the beautiful fjords of Norway.